Azure/terraform-azurerm-lz-vending/README.md

 The map value is an object with the following attributes:

-- `name` - the name of the federated credential resource, the last segment of the Azure resource id.
+- `name`: The name of the federated credential resource, the last segment of the Azure resource id.
-- `subject_identifier` - The subject of the token.
+- `subject_identifier`: The subject of the token.
-- `issuer_url` - the URL of the token issuer, should begin with `https://`
+- `issuer_url`: The URL of the token issuer, should begin with `https://`
-- `audience` - (optional) the token audience, defaults to `api://AzureADTokenExchange`.
+- `audience`: (optional) The token audience, defaults to `api://AzureADTokenExchange`.

 Type: